AlternC/AlternC/README.md

 ## License

 AlternC is distributed under the GPL v2 or later license.
-See `COPYING`.
+See [COPYING](COPYING).

 AlternC's translations (po files) are distributed under the [Creative Commons CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).
 Don't participate to the translation if you don't agree to publish your translations under that license.